Mapping of a many-qubit state onto an oscillator using controlled displacements: Introduction

 In the following we present a different preparation strategy where the sequential interaction with a single qubit is replaced by a single parallel interaction with $N>1$ qubits.
 To do so we consider a qubit-oscillator coupling of the form

-where $X_N = \sum_{n=1}^N 2^{n-2} \sigma_z^{(n)}$ is the discrete quadrature operator in the $N$-qubit subspace.
+where $X_N = -\sum_{n=1}^N 2^{n-2} \sigma_z^{(n)}$ is the discrete quadrature operator in the $N$-qubit subspace.
+We are not aware of any existing experimental demonstration of such an interaction.
+A difficulty associated with this interaction is that multiple qubits would have to couple to the same oscillator with varying coupling rates.
 By preparing an appropriate initial state of the qubits, this interaction allows us to prepare an arbitrary encoded state $|\psi_L\rangle$ by a single global controlled displacement gate and one global disentangling operation.
 In this way, the interaction time, during which the state is sensitive to qubit dephasing, is minimized and most of the gates for preparing the required initial qubit state can be implemented while the oscillator and the qubits are decoupled. \\

 Given an initial oscillator state with $q$-quadrature wavefunction $\psi(q) = \langle q | \psi \rangle \propto \exp\left(-\frac{q^{2}}{2W^{2}}\right)$ of width $W>1$ (anti-squeezed in $q$), our protocol will produce GKP states with an envelope,